tmikeschu/career-development-curriculum/module_one/README.md

 * Create/Update LinkedIn, GitHub, Twitter, and Stack Overflow profiles
 * Gear Up-related reflections

 You'll submit all deliverables [here](https://github.com/turingschool/career-development-curriculum/tree/master/deliverable_submissions) except for your partner feedback, which you will submit to Allison directly via DM.
+Gear Up reflections should be included in your module portfolio.